Nextiva / Blog / Customer Experience

 Sometimes, the pressure for immediate results can overshadow long-term customer-centric strategies.

-Solution: Establish both short-term and long-term customer-centric KPIs, and ensure leadership consistently reinforces the importance of long-term customer relationships.
+Solution: Establish both short-term and long-term customer-centric KPIs, and make sure that leadership consistently reinforces the importance of long-term customer relationships.

 4. Lack of customer data or insights